 - Out of all Pacific Leatherback turtles 65% of them get hooked by log lines of commercial fisheries resulting in 20% death rate.

-- Hunting and egg poaching is coming to a slow halt.
+- Hunting and egg poaching are coming to a slow halt.
 Although, it’s hard to break tradition and the turtle egg is hot on the black market which is believed to raise a man’s libido.

-4 Sea Turtle Species in Costa Rica
+4 Endangered Sea Turtle Species in Costa Rica

 These are the famous turtles known for their amazing numbers.
 They come to the shores of Santa Rosa National Park and Ostional National Wildlife Refuge by the hundreds of thousands from July to November.
 In an effort to save the animals, it is legal to harvest a limited amount of their eggs, which are for sale at local markets.